ICAEW.com works better with JavaScript enabled.

 • A dependant’s pension for your spouse based on half of your deferred pension payable to your spouse for life.
 However, the pension may be reduced if your spouse is more than ten years younger than you.

-• An allowance of 25% of the above spouse’s pension will be payable to each child up to four children in total.
+• An allowance of 25% of the above spouse’s pension may be payable to each child up to four children in total.
 These allowances are paid up until their 18th birthdays – or 23rd birthdays if the child(ren) remain in full time education.

 For pensioners